 Next, figure out what comforts you will go without in basic economy and whether you can live with it (this might depend on the length of the flight and size or configuration of the plane).
 Do you need preferred boarding, extra legroom or free booze?
 If so, you’ll want to upgrade to the comfort/extra-space economy seats and you generally can’t do that with a basic economy ticket.
 The biggest thing is to know what you’re purchasing before you click “buy” and to recognize that every airline—and sometimes different routes on the same airline—have different rules.

-Can you tell we had a great experience with United’s U.S. to Europe basic economy flight?
+But can you tell we had a great experience with United’s U.S. to Europe basic economy flight?
 We were really impressed.
 We saved $600 for two tickets by flying basic economy to Amsterdam and then hopping an EasyJet flight to Croatia (our intended destination).

 Bonus tip: We also highly recommend using EasyJet to fly around Europe.
 It’s nicer than Ryan Air (it’s like the Southwest Airlines of Europe).
 Book directly on their website, and you can add extras for cheap (like priority boarding and seating).